Reining in a global safety program for brand alignment.

 Results

-Before the brand audit, the program was misaligned to internal Amazon standards.
-Capturing the brand essence on paper allowed us to revise the program logo to an approved Amazon lock-up.
-We selected brand-aligned colors and developed communications templates with tools everyone had access to.
-Older materials were phased out as new ones were created.
-Instead of translating materials from language to language, a subject matter expert in any region can now follow a simple step-by-step guide to create brand aligned and quality controlled communications specific to their region.
+Before the brand audit, the program was misaligned to company standards.
+Capturing the brand essence on paper allowed us to revise visual design and bring it into alignment.
+We selected company brand-aligned colors and developed communications templates with tools everyone had access to.
+Instead of self-translating or modifying materials with found tools, a subject matter expert anywhere in the world can now follow a simple step-by-step guide to deploy brand aligned and quality controlled communications specific to their region.

 An image of the program's original logo